Simple Pork Dumplings Recipe

 For the dipping sauce whisk together the soy, rice vinegar, sriracha and sesame oil.
 Pop into a bowl for later.

 For the dumpling filling take a large bowl and measure in the pork mince.
 Add the garlic, ginger, pepper, soy and sesame oil.
-Remove the thick stalky bit from the middle of the cabbage leaves then roll up and thinly slice.
+Remove the thick stem bit from the middle of the cabbage leaves then roll up and thinly slice.
 Add this to the mince with the chopped chives.
 Mix well until thoroughly combined.

 Heat a large lidded frying pan over a medium high heat with a good tablespoon of oil in it.
 Add 6 of the dumplings, flat side down, and cook for a couple of minutes or until golden on the bottom.
 Pour around 125ml of water into the pan then pop on the lid to steam the dumplings for a further 5 minutes.
-Take the lid off and cook for another minute or until the water has evaporated.
+Take the lid off and cook for a further minute or until the water has evaporated.
 Place on a plate and keep warm while you repeat with the rest of the dumplings.

 Serve them, piping hot, garnished with some chives with plenty of the soy dipping sauce.